 The space under your stairs has the potential to be more than just a dark and dusty closet.
 Transform the area into a cheery reading nook, like this example from @our.colonial.casa.
-Thoughtful details like the wall sconce, cozy linens and custom trim work complete the look of this truly special hideaway.
+Thoughtful details, like the wall sconce, cozy linens, throw pillows and custom trim, work to complete the look of this truly special hideaway.

 Basement Home Theater

 Embrace the lack of natural light in your basement and create a home theater!
 This media room by @barcbybrettandali proves you can put your own spin on a media room by choosing the right furniture and accessories.

 A large open basement is a perfect space to create the ultimate playroom with an indoor playhouse.
 Vanessa of @be.in.wonder.design designed this bright playroom with her kids’ interests in mind.
 The rock wall and climbing swing are the show-stoppers.
 But the space also has toy storage, an under-the-stairs reading house, a cozy kids’ couch and, most importantly, plenty of room to run around.
 Transform your basement with these stylish basement stair ideas.

 With a basement space like this one by @katie_gelsheimer_home, your guests may never leave.
 A kitchenette and dining area—complete with rattan lighting and sliding barn doors—leads into a welcoming guest bedroom.

 Barn doors are a smart choice to fit multiple rooms in a small area.
 They take up less space than swinging doors and provide architectural interest, as well as a fun pop of color.
 Sleeper sofas, like the Pottery Barn Cameron Sleeper Sofa, are another great way to save space in a basement guest room.